By: Dr. Stacey Solomon

 Chair, Department of Psychology and Counseling

-Coordinator of School Counseling Programs at Caldwell College.
+Coordinator of School Counseling Programs at Caldwell University.

 Imagine this.
 Shortly after the semester begins, you are having trouble getting along with some of the people at your school, a common experience among college students.
 Here’s some advice for resolving conflicts during your college career.

 Some researchers say that how people handle the college transition indicates how they will handle future life transitions.
 Many factors make the transition to college tough, but the most significant is the necessity of getting along with people who hold different levels of influence and authority and have a variety of personality types.